Sujimichi/sass_updater/README.md

 This will look for all your .sass and .css.sass files.
 It will first create a backup (.backup) in the same location as the original file and will then update the original file.

+###Options

-    $ update_sass --display     #just output the changes it would make without altering the original file or making backups.
+    $ update_sass --display     #just display the changes without altering the original file or making backups
     $ update_sass --no-backup   #skip writing a backup of the original

-If your styleheets have different extensions to either .sass or .css.sass then you can specifiy the extension to look for like this
+If your styleheets have different extensions to either .sass or .css.sass then you can specifiy extensions

     $ update_sass --extensions .scss .sass